-Probably the most complicated part of moving to ANY country is getting the visa.
-My husband had to get a visa for the US while we were there working.
-And let me tell you, getting an Ecuador visa is much easier!
+That said, my husband had to get a visa for the US while we were there working and, let me tell you, getting an Ecuador visa is much easier!
 Much easier!
 And less time consuming.

-I recommend contacting the Consulate nearest you for the best and most reliable info.
+Visa requirements change frequently and without much notice.
+I recommend contacting the Consulate nearest you or an experienced Ecuadorian attorney for the best and most reliable info.
 To contact the nearest Consulate click here.

 Read about my visa experience.